Environment

 • Pollute little, consume little, use only what is necessary, recycle all we can, reuse all we can, replenish as much as we can.

-• As such the excessive coal mining needs to be brought under control.
+• As such the excessive coal mining needs to be brought under control, responsible mining will mean leaving some for the future, if and when needed.

 • The coal seam gas exploration has dangers of contamination of groundwater must stop until a safe extraction method is found.